radhakrishnan-s/Blog_post/README.md

 -After saving the content the blogs will get added to the dashboard.

+-Existing blog can be deleted by clicking on the delete icon at the bottom of the post.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts